Skip to Content

 The four lions, sitting towards the front of the square are pretty famous in themselves – not to mention subject to a never-ending stream of prancing, posing airheads seemingly incapable of obeying the sign telling them not to climb on them.

-So why have I included the Trafalgar Square lions on a list of unusual things to do in London?
+So why have we included the Trafalgar Square lions in our guide?
 Because for all their fame, few people ever really look closely at the lions.
 If they did, they’d start to think they looked a bit strange.

 No wonder, when you hear the story behind them.